annasli378/Fat-Cells-Morphology/README.md

 Fat cell segmentation program - authors of the original paper see: https://github.com/abebe9849/Crohn_wsi

 ## korelacje2.m
-Statistical analysis: Exel & Matlab
+statistical analysis of the results: Exel & Matlab